To detox less, you need to live clean.

-Yet our nation clearly misses the boat on this topic.
-Our water’s polluted partly because of the chemicals we use on our body when we shower, get out of the shower, and the rest of the day.
+Yet our nation misses the boat on this topic.
+Our water’s polluted because of the chemicals we use on our body before, during, and after our showers, what we ingest, and our use of toxic cigarettes and drugs.
 Our air and food are polluted, and we pollute our minds with a constant stream of negativity.

 The misuse of our senses creates dis-ease within our body.

 This doesn’t have to be our story.

 I learned the power of detoxification, or detox/cleanse, from my college roommate in 1994.
 We embarked on my first of many cleanses to lose weight quickly… enter the epic cabbage soup cleanse!
 I’m still fond of the soup, despite not following the cleanse in over a decade.
 If you want the full skinny on it (pun intended), here you go:

 It’s lightly different from what I followed, though it’s close.
 In our version, we limited Day 1 to grapes and melons.
 Day 2 didn’t start with a baked potato either, or we might have held out for another 12 hours!

 My roommate and I didn’t make it through Day 1—at 7 p.m., we drove 20 minutes to the closest restaurant open at that hour… Taco Bell.
 (Rural NC in the early 90s.)